CNES/cars/docs/source/how_to_use_CARS/basic_configuration/input.rst

 (*) `pairing` is required if `sensors` parameter is set and contains more than two sensors

-For each DSMS, give a particular name (what you want):
+For each DSM, give a particular name (what you want):

 .. include-cars-config:: ../../example_configs/how_to_use_CARS/basic_configuration/inputs_dsms